 That is the first of many wellness-adjacent lessons King has learned throughout her decade-long career.
-As one of the faces of L'Oréal Paris, she has become keenly aware of the role that beauty can play in her life and is now embracing using it as a tool to take time for herself as she navigates her many roles.
+As a L'Oréal Paris Women of Worth brand ambassador, she has become keenly aware of the role that beauty can play in her life and is now embracing using it as a tool to take time for herself as she navigates her many roles.
 But as a child, a special person introduced her to the idea of using it as a form of self-care: her mother.
 "I would watch her transform in the mirror as if to say, 'This is who I am,'" King says.
 "Putting on her makeup was a part of that mantra.
 It was a key part in crafting that persona that was going to allow her to lead with confidence."

 As an actor, King — who admits to never really having a skin-care routine — had a bit of a trial by fire and had to create one, quickly.
 "When I was first starting out, I didn't realize the massive amount of makeup that would be applied to my face while filming every day," she says.
 "I had to really learn how to combat that, and I did so by taking care of my skin and making it a priority."
 Her favorite product to use?
 The L'Oréal Paris Revitalift Hyaluronic Acid Serum ($16).
 "Drinking [water] is key, but using a product that also ensures moisture and hydration for my skin has been incredible," she says.
 "I have a whole Revitalift replumping routine to ensure that my skin's health is a top priority."